 The procedure is already available in Europe and "...

-Adverse events occurring at a rate of ≥ 3%, excluding those reported more commonly in placebo, encountered in the Innopran XL (propranolol hydrochloride) placebo-controlled hypertension trials and plausibly related to treatment are shown in Table 1.
+Adverse reactions occurring at a rate of ≥ 3%, excluding those reported more commonly in placebo, encountered in the INNOPRAN XL placebo-controlled hypertension trials and plausibly related to treatment are shown in Table 1.

-The following adverse events were observed and have been reported with use of formulations of sustained- or immediate-release propranolol.
+The following adverse reactions were observed and have been reported with use of formulations of sustained-or immediate-release propranolol.